mahdise/create_key_with_GnuPG/README.md

 -   To decrypt the file (Input 2)
     - Enter absolute file file path with file name
     - Enter share part (minimum two)
-        -Should see the result and found the file inside same directory (given file path)
+        - Should see the result and found the file inside same directory (given file path)